frconor-ebook/meditations/_posts/2025-11-17-heaven-and-vigilance.md

 It's good to use the opportunities that arise to explain death to children---to talk to them about their soul, the immortality of our soul, and to talk to them about heaven.

-The Church prays in the Preface for Masses for the Dead: "Lord, for your faithful people, life is changed, not ended.
+The Church prays in the *Preface* of Masses for the Dead: "Lord, for your faithful people, life is changed, not ended.
 When the body of our earthly dwelling lies in death, we gain an everlasting dwelling place in heaven."
 That leads us to have a very positive outlook on the reality of death, to look at it from a very supernatural point of view.

 One writer says: The true child of God "expresses their joy in seeing at last the transcendent perfections of the Father in all his holiness.
 The child recognizes the condescension of Infinite Majesty in adopting him on earth---in guiding, training, sanctifying, and preparing him for heaven now.
 In doing so, he has invited that child to enter heaven, to be with his Father for all eternity.
 God has had regard for his littleness and given him the power to glorify the Trinity forever" (Bonaventure Perquin, *Abba, Father*).

 So, we have good reason to exclaim, "We shall never die!
 We will only be changing our lodgings, nothing more.
 In conjunction with faith and hope, we Christians also need to have this sure hope.
 At our death, we make only a temporary farewell.
 We should want to die in the spirit of those words: 'Until we meet again'" (Josemaría Escrivá, *Newsletter* No. 1).

 We have to try and work at the divinization of our soul, and to see how our faculties and our bodies will be glorified in heaven.
-The Book of Daniel says, "but the saints of the Most High shall receive the kingdom and possess the kingdom forever and ever"(Dan.
+The Book of Daniel says, "but the saints of the Most High shall receive the kingdom and possess the kingdom forever, for ever and ever" (Dan.
 7:18).

 We will find that everything appears new and young in heaven.
 The Book of Revelation says the old universe will "seem to have vanished like a scroll that has rolled up" (Rev. 6:14).